 If you break down the actual content of any argument, it will usually be fuelled by something that has happened in the past, whether directly or indirectly.
 Either way, it manifests as a form of blame; blame that derives from a feeling of injustice or a feeling that your partner is inconsiderate or wrong.

 This is one of the primary issues to overcome if you are to completely rid your relationship of arguments: the need to feel right!

-This links back to the previous section about maintaining a mutual and healthy level of love, value and respect.
+This links back to the idea of maintaining a mutual and healthy level of love, value and respect.
 If you make an effort to prosper across all three areas, you will never feel the need to highlight that your partner is wrong.

 Heidi and I by no means agree on everything but we always respect and empathise with each other’s viewpoint.
 The substance for an argument is merely a different opinion, feeling or emotion to yours and it takes an enlightened mind to realise and empathise with that.

-It’s great to be able to let things go in your relationship, even if you are adamant that you are in the right.
-Having said that, a common trap to fall into is to not actually let the argument go completely and stockpile these moments for a later time.
+It is great to be able to let things go in your relationship, even if you are adamant that you are in the right.
+Having said that, a common trap to fall into is to not actually let the argument pass completely and instead stockpile these moments for a later time.
 In this case, you aren’t preventing an argument, you are merely postponing it!

 Arguing couples can fit into two categories.
-The first are the ones who constantly seem to be arguing about trivial things and rarely seem to find solace.
-The second are ones who do the stockpiling technique I mentioned and after going a certain amount of time without any arguments, will let it all out in an eventual crescendo of acrimony.
+The first are the ones who constantly seem to be arguing about trivial things and rarely seem to ever find peace.
+The second are ones who do the stockpiling technique and after going a certain amount of time without any arguments, will let it all out in an eventual crescendo of acrimony.

 Letting go of blame and ego influenced arguments means truly and deeply letting go and not merely postponing those feelings.